Zehtukae/combat-extender/guide.md

 ![bg3mm](./Source/Guide/vscode-error.png)

+16. You can edit this configuration while the game is running.
+Reloading a quick save will apply the new settings!

-16. [Here is an easier to use version of the default configuration](Source/CombatExtender.json).
+17. [Here is an easier to use version](Source/CombatExtender.json) of the default configuration.
 You can replace `CombatExtender.json` with this file.

-17. Done!
+18. Done!
 For questions here's the [Combat Extender thread on the Official Larian Discord](https://discord.com/channels/98922182746329088/1186718074875957298), you can also use the posts section of Nexus Mods.